mrinal054/teethSeg_sr2f2u-net/preprocessing/README.md

 It reads train, test, and validation names from a json file.
 Then reads images from the given directory and creats patches.

-The variable `patch_size` defines each patch size.
+The variable `patch_size` defines size of each patch.
 In addition, the variable `overlap` indicates overlap between two adjacent patches.